Hebbuli

 Produced by SRV Productions and Umapathy Films.
 The cinematography is by A. Karunakar.
 The soundtrack and film score are composed by Arjun Janya.
-Principal photography commenced in Bengaluru in mid June 2016, continuing in Hyderabad, Jammu-Kashmir, and Iceland.
+Principal photography commenced in Bengaluru in mid-June 2016, continuing in Hyderabad, Jammu-Kashmir, and Iceland.

-The film was released on 23 February 2017 and received positive reviews from critics.
-The film was a commercial success at the box office.
+Hebbuli was released on 23 February 2017 and received positive reviews from critics, where it became a commercial success at the box office.

 Plot

 Para Commando Captain Ram rescues 3 doctors of their relief camp including Dr. Nandini (who is from Bangalore) from terrorists.
-Nandini falls in love with him, but does not express it.
-One night, Ram receives a letter stating that his brother IAS officer Sathyamurthy committed suicide.
-He arrives at Bangalore and takes the case himself, which had been dismissed as a suicide.
-He discusses this with his brother-in-law ACP Prathap.
-Prathap reveals that Sathyamurthy had punished a corporator for an illegal act, but was arrested and suspended for killing the corporator.
+Nandini falls in love with him but does not express it.
+One night, Ram receives a letter stating that his brother IAS officer Sathyamoorthy has died.
+He arrives at Bangalore and takes the case himself, which had been ruled as a suicide.
+He discusses this with his brother's wife's brother ACP Prathap.
+Prathap reveals that Sathyamoorthy had punished a corporator for an illegal act but was arrested and suspended for killing the corporator.
 The next day, he was found dead.
-He tells him to reopen the case since he feels it to be a murder.
+He tells him to reopen the case since he feels it is a murder.
 He gets a clue from his brother's room that someone hanged his brother and finds the culprit to be of height around 6'2" to 6'3" and left-handed.

-Ram also asks Sathyamoorthy's wife, Anuradha where she describes two incidents which reveals that Sathyamoorthy was arrested for the corporator's murder and was suspended.
-He also felt shattered about his driver's family's suicide (His driver asked him for help for his daughter's operation as she was suffering from cancer.
-Sathyamurthy arranges the funds to help him, but were found dead).
-The police interrogated all the goons of the characteristics given by Ram, but one is left.
-Ram arrives at the place in order to get him arrested, but he escapes with the help of his henchmen and gets hit by a car.
-Later, a anonymous person named Kabir kills him.
+Ram also asks Sathyamoorthy's wife, Anuradha where she describes two incidents that reveals that Sathyamoorthy was arrested for the corporator's murder and was suspended.
+He also felt shattered about his driver's family's suicide (His driver had asked him for help for his daughter's operation as she was suffering from cancer.
+Sathyamurthy had arranged the funds to help him but he was found dead).
+The police interrogated all the goons of the characteristics given by Ram, but one was left.
+Ram arrives at the place in order to get him arrested, but he escapes with the help of his henchmen and is hit by a car.
+Later, a man named Kabir kills him.
 In the house, Ram sketches the car driver's picture and his shirt picture.
 He asks Nandini about him to find him.